apache/shenyu-website/content/en/projects/shenyu/data-sync/index.md

 ![Zookeeper Node Design](https://yu199195.github.io/images/soul/soul-zookeeper.png)

-`shenyu` writes the configuration information to the zookeeper node,and it is meticulously designed.
+`ShenYu` writes the configuration information to the zookeeper node,and it is meticulously designed.

 ## WebSocket Synchronization

 The mechanism of `websocket` and `zookeeper` is similar,when the gateway and the `admin` establish a `websocket` connection,`admin` will push all data at once,it will automatically push incremental data to `shenyu-web` through `websocket` when configured data changes

-When we use websocket synchronization,pay attention to reconnect after disconnection,which also called keep heartbeat.`shenyu` uses `java-websocket` ,a third-party library,to connect to `websocket`.
+When we use websocket synchronization,pay attention to reconnect after disconnection,which also called keep heartbeat.`ShenYu` uses `java-websocket` ,a third-party library,to connect to `websocket`.

 ```java
 public class WebsocketSyncCache extends WebsocketCacheHandler {